samckk/Educational-startup/README.md

 # Toptutor.hk
-Repo for increasing operational efficiency
+Repo for increasing operational efficiency of toptutor.hk